 Belt and Road Explained: South Asia The Belt and Road in Pakistan

-With USD62 billion of projects scheduled along the China-Pakistan Economic Corridor (CPEC) – equivalent to 21 per cent of Pakistan’s GDP – China’s Belt & Road (B&R) initiative stands to have a dramatic long-term impact on Pakistan’s domestic economy and businesses.
+With USD62 billion of projects scheduled along the China-Pakistan Economic Corridor (CPEC) – equivalent to 21 per cent of Pakistan’s GDP – China’s Belt & Road initiative (BRI) stands to have a dramatic long-term impact on Pakistan’s domestic economy and businesses.

-CPEC, the principal B&R initiative in Pakistan, stands to be much more than a corridor or transit route for Chinese exports and imports.
+CPEC, the principal BRI in Pakistan, stands to be much more than a corridor or transit route for Chinese exports and imports.
 It includes a range of infrastructure projects and proposed special economic zones along the route from Kashgar, China’s westernmost city, through central Pakistan to Gwadar port on Pakistan’s southwest coast.
 Together these could transform Pakistan’s economy.

 Powering a stronger economy